 - Check the National Student Loan Data System (NSLDS) to find a full list of federal student loans in your name.

-- Review your credit report to verify it lists your NSLDS accounts accurately.
-Your credit report also will list your private student loan amounts, as well as the federal ones.
+- Review your credit report to verify that it lists your NSLDS accounts accurately.
+Your credit report should also list your private student loan amounts, as well as the federal ones.

 Student loans sometimes can feel so scary that even the thought of them can trigger a fight-or-flight response.
-In fact, our student debt stress survey found that more than 67% of respondents reported suffering from physical symptoms as a result of their student debt stress, including headaches, sleep loss, muscle tension, and stomachaches.
+In fact, a previous student debt stress survey conducted by Student Loan Hero found more than 67% of respondents suffered from physical symptoms as a result of their student debt stress, including headaches, sleep loss, muscle tension and stomachaches.

 Unfortunately, student loans can affect more than your emotions and mood.
 “Borrowers will carry a lot of mixed feelings about their debt, and it’s important to recognize those feelings before you make a plan to get out of debt,” Harris said.

 Student debt can reinforce negative beliefs you might harbor about debt, money, and even yourself.
-Instead of being one issue you have to deal with, your student debt can become part of how you view yourself.
+Instead of being one issue you have to deal with, your student debt can — unfortunately — become part of how you view yourself.

 Pay attention to how you think about yourself and your debt.
 Notice if it brings on negative self-talk.
 You might call yourself stupid, for instance, or berate yourself for taking out the loans.

 If that happens, take a step back and challenge those negative beliefs.
-“What’s … important to remember is that numbers on a spreadsheet don’t make you you,” Harris added.
-Remind yourself that your value and worth as a person could never be measured by your assets or debt.
-Take a compassionate and less judgmental view of yourself and your student debt.
+“What’s … important to remember is that numbers on a spreadsheet don’t make you you,” Harris said.

 Celebrate every student loan win, even the small steps forward.
-Give yourself credit for the work you’ve done and are doing on your debt (you’re reading this article, for instance, to learn about more strategies).
+Give yourself credit for the work you’ve done and are doing on your debt.

 “Don’t be afraid to be proud of each payment you’re making, as it’s bringing you that much closer to being free of the debt,” Harris said of sharing student loan struggles with others.
 “You’d be surprised how much support you’ll receive from friends who are experiencing the same thing.”

 Sometimes you need a break from your student loans.
-While many get-out-of-debt gurus suggest tackling debt with laser focus, the truth is life might not always cooperate with your efforts.
+While many get-out-of-debt gurus suggest tackling debt with a laser-like focus, the truth is life might not always cooperate with your efforts.

 For instance, you might need to defer your student loan payments after a job loss.
-If your income is low compared to your student loan balance, an income-driven repayment plan could be an excellent solution, capping your bills at a set percentage of your disposable income in order to give you some breathing room in your budget.
+And if you’re having trouble keeping up with your monthly loan payments in general, an income-driven repayment plan could be an excellent solution, capping your bills at a set percentage of your disposable income in order to give you some breathing room in your budget.